noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 What are these devices and why do these devices emit EMF?

 Wireless Fidelity (Wi-Fi )is a wireless communication and networking system that encodes information into radio waves to provide internet access to devices such as phones or computers.
-By design, it creates significant EMFs.
+By design, it creates significant EMFs betwen the frequencies 2Ghz and 5Ghz (https://www.britannica.com/story/how-does-wi-fi-work#:~:text=Wi%2DFi%20uses%20radio%20waves,just%20a%20measurement%20of%20frequency.)

 EMF spectrum: part about how light is emf